The Role of Leadership in Building Agile Culture

 Corporate innovation doesn't only work better when there is a company-wide buy-in.
 It also requires teams to work with each other.
 This allows the organization to tap into a collective knowledge base.

-Finally, a leader cannot expect employees to embrace agile methods if they are not prepared to do it themselves.
+Finally, a leader cannot expect employees to embrace an agile culture if they are not prepared to do so themselves.

 Leading by example enables leaders to see when something isn’t quite right or hinders the flow of creativity.
 Actions speak louder than words, and an agile leader that is ready to tap into his/her creativity and collaborate with others will strengthen the overall attitude towards innovation in the company.
 When employees are inspired to follow in their leader's footsteps, the rate of idea generation should increase.